-A fixed-rate loan features the same payment for the entire duration of your loan.
+With a fixed-rate loan, your monthly payment remains the same for the entire duration of your mortgage.
+The amount of the payment that goes to your principal (the amount you borrowed) increases, but the amount you pay in interest will decrease in the same amount.
 Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-But generally payment amounts on your fixed-rate loan will be very stable.
+For the most part payment amounts on a fixed-rate mortgage will be very stable.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
 Call MidTowne Mortgage at (478) 746-2063 to learn more.

-ARMs usually start at a very low rate that may increase over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs benefit people who will move before the loan adjusts.
+These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+These loans are often best for people who anticipate moving within three or five years.
+These types of ARMs are best for borrowers who will sell their house or refinance before the loan adjusts.

-Most people who choose ARMs do so because they want to get lower introductory rates and don't plan on remaining in the house longer than the initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell or refinance at the lower property value.
+You might choose an ARM to take advantage of a lower introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance with a lower property value.